-- 6.3(a) Collector roads within the Trilogy Plains ASP shall be in general accordance with Figure 15: Road Network. - 6.3(b) The number and general location of intersections and access points to the Trilogy Plains area should be provided as illustrated in Figure 15. - 6.3(c)A collector road and intersection on 32nd Street should be situated to support the development of the Community Commercial Area in the northwest corner of the Plan Area. - 6.3(d) Road connections should be minimized between the residential and employment areas to prevent employment traffic traveling through residential neighbourhoods.
-Should the employment flex lands to the east become residential, a second east / west road connection along the southern portion of the ASP area may be constructed.
+- 6.3(a) Collector roads within the Trilogy Plains ASP shall be in general accordance with Figure 16: Road Network. - 6.3(b) The number and general location of intersections and access points to the Trilogy Plains area should be provided as illustrated in Figure 15. - 6.3(c) A collector road and intersection on 32nd Street should be situated to support the development of the Neighbourhood Hub Area in the northwest corner of the Plan Area. - 6.3(d) Road connections should be minimized between the residential and employment areas to prevent employment traffic traveling through residential neighbourhoods.
+A second east / west road connection along the southern portion of the ASP area may be designed and constructed to deter short-cutting.